olamhiwepo/salary/README.md

 This is a repository that contains the analysis of the salaries of a company's employees.
 The dataset used in the project is also included in the repository

-# Installation

-The libraries used on this project include;

-* Pandas -  for working with data sets which includes analyzing, cleaning, exploring and manipulating data.
-* Matplotlib - for data avisualization
-* seaborn - for data visualization

 # Introduction

 I analyzed the dataset which contains information of 148,654 employees and their salary structure.
-The analysis is focused on answering the following questions:
+The analysis which was done using SQL is focused on answering the following questions:

 * WHAT IS THE AVERAGE BASEPAY?
 * WHAT IS THE HIGHEST AMOUNT OF OVERTIME PAY IN THE DATASET?